 17. Sunset-Wupatki Scenic Drive

 Flagstaff offers amazing proximity to a number of fantastic natural attractions, landing it the nickname “the city of 7 wonders.”
-Sunset Crater (the 900 year old remains of a volcano) and Wupatki National Monument (an 12th century Singua cliff dwelling with over 100 rooms) are just 2 of these amazing sights which are easily accessed via a short day trip.
-These 2 unique national wonders are connected via a picturesque 36 mile paved drive where you will take in very diverse landscapes including ponderosa pine forests, colorful cinder cones, and the sparse desert plains.
+Sunset Crater (the 900 year old remains of a volcano) and Wupatki National Monument (a 12th century Sinagua cliff dwelling with over 100 rooms) are just 2 of these amazing sights.
+Both easily accessed via a short day trip.
+These 2 unique national wonders connect via a picturesque 36 mile paved drive.
+On this incredible drive, very diverse landscapes including ponderosa pine forests, colorful cinder cones, and the sparse desert plains come into view.

 The drive is peaceful and far away from any civilization, so really the perfect place to enjoy uninterrupted nature.
-The highlight of the drive is a magnificent overlook known as Bonito Meadow.
+A magnificent overlook known as Bonito Meadow is the highlight of this drive.
 Here you will be treated to a gorgeous view of San Francisco Peaks and Sunset Crater, and if you time your visit right, thousands of yellow wildflowers.
 This drive also happens to be one of the best for stargazing due to the absence of light pollution and the remote nature.

 Location: Forest Rd 345 about 35 minutes outside of Flagstaff